yohannjs/AML-2019/README.md

 This repository contains Jupyter Notebooks for the Algorithmic Machine Learning Course at Eurecom.

 ## Objectives of the course
-The goal of this course is mainly to offer students to gain hands-on experience on Data Science projects.
+The goal of this course is mainly to offer data science projects to students to gain hands-on experience.
 It nicely merges the theoretical concepts students can learn in our courses on machine learning and statistical inference, and systems concepts we teach in distributed systems.

 Notebooks require to address several challenges, that can be roughly classified in: